morten-krogh/trlmdb/README.md

 * flags, same flags as mdb_txn_begin, 0 is read and write, MDB_RDONLY for read only.
 * txn, a trlmdb_txn object will be created and returned in this pointer argument.

-It returns 0 on succes, non-zero on failure.

 ```
 int trlmdb_txn_begin(trlmdb_env *env, unsigned int flags, trlmdb_txn **txn);
 ```